 CCD will always be a part of our marriage story

-As news of VG Siddhartha’s death comes in, I look back at Café Coffee Day with a renewed sense of love and joy.
+As news of VG Siddhartha’s death comes in, I look back at Café Coffee Day with a renewed sense of coffee and love, and the magic it added to my relationship.
 That particular outlet in Brigade Road which we frequented as a young couple is no longer there (It shut shop in April this year).
 After 20 years of my marriage, those early days of spending hours in CCD, Brigade Road still feel fresh and joyful.

-I have never met Mr VG Siddhartha yet in strange ways his death brings in a sense of loss and hurt.
+I have never met Mr VG Siddhartha and yet, in strange ways, his death brings a sense of loss and hurt.
 Like life, tangible memories also become sepia-toned.
 But then there’s magic in those too.